Phulaguri Uprising: Background

 The British Raj was charged all of the expenses the East India Company and the British Crown supposedly bore to suppress the Indian Rebellion of 1857.
 The British Crown also sought to recover all of the compensation paid to the shareholders of the East India Company when it ceded all Indian territory to the crown.

-The income and license taxes imposed on Indian citizens as a result caused hardships in the Brahmaputra Valley too, where crops, fisheries, fodder, timber and trees on which silkworms feed were all taxed.
+The income and licence taxes imposed on Indian citizens as a result caused hardships in the Brahmaputra Valley too, where crops, fisheries, fodder, timber and trees on which silkworms feed were all taxed.
 A ban in 1860 on poppy cultivation made matters worse.
 The British had earlier encouraged poppy cultivation, to help them export opium to China.
 After the Opium Wars ended with the Treaty of Tientsin they no longer had a market for it.
 The British move to taxation of betel leaf and areca nut farming was the final spark for the farmer revolt.